andrewcamenga/andrewcamenga.com/content/experience.md

     17:
       ?
 "Parliamentarian"
       :
-        Dates: July 2015; July 2016 (as backup, served for several sessions)
+        Dates: July 2015; July 2016 (in 2016 as backup, served for several sessions)
         Description: |
             The parliamentarian provides the president of the Seventh Day Baptist General Conference with advice about all matters pertaining to conducting the business of the sessions.
         Organization: Seventh Day Baptist General Conference